Bayesian Wideband Signal Detection via Source Signal Marginalization and RJMCMC: Evaluation

 \paragraph{Baselines} We consider the following baselines: \begin{itemize} \item \textbf{GLRT}: This is a GLRT-based detection method proposed by~\citet{chung_detection_2007}.
 The \(p\)-values are obtained by bootstrapping~\citep{zoubir_bootstrap_2001} over the frequency bins, where multiple testing is performed according to the Benjamini-Hochberg procedure~\citep{benjamini_controlling_1995}, which controls the false discovery rate \(q \in (0, 1)\).
 Following~\citep{chung_detection_2007}, we choose \(q = 0.1\).

 \item \textbf{AIC, BIC}: These are the classical information theoretic approaches as proposed by \citet{akaike_new_1974} using the AIC and BIC criteria, respectively~\citep{stoica_modelorder_2004,ding_model_2018}.
-The BIC criterion was also commonly referred to as the minimum description length (MDL) criterion in the signal-processing literature. \end{itemize} Both approaches require solving a series of maximum likelihood problems over the range of models \(k = 1\) up to \(k = k_{\mathrm{max}}\) We give a slight advantage to the baselines by narrowing down the range to \(k_{\mathrm{max}} = 10\) instead of \(M - 1\) as for RJMCMC.
+The BIC criterion was also commonly referred to as the minimum description length (MDL) criterion in the signal processing literature. \end{itemize} Both approaches require solving a series of maximum likelihood problems over the range of models \(k = 1\) up to \(k = k_{\mathrm{max}}\) We give a slight advantage to the baselines by narrowing down the range to \(k_{\mathrm{max}} = 10\) instead of \(M - 1\) as for RJMCMC.
 We use the likelihood of the deterministic signal model~\citep[\S 3.14.5.1.1, Eq.
 14.99]{chung_doa_2014}, which is maximized through the space alternating generalized expectation maximization (SAGE) algorithm~\citep{cadalli_wideband_1999} analyzed in~\citep{chung_comparative_2001}.
 (The general SAGE algorithm was originally proposed in~\citep{fessler_spacealternating_1994}.)
-To deal with multimodality, we initialize each linesearch with DIRECT~\citep{jones_lipschitzian_1993} followed by refinement with L-BFGS~\citep{liu_limited_1989}.
+To deal with multimodality, we initialize each linesearch with DIRECT~\citep{jones_lipschitzian_1993} followed by a refinement with L-BFGS~\citep{liu_limited_1989}.

 \paragraph{Simulation Methodology} For each \(j \in [k]\) for a true \(k\), we generate \(\vx_j\) by band-limiting white Gaussian noise to have a signal power of \(P_j = \mathbb{E}\vx_j^2\).
 The signal is then delayed using the FIR delay filter by \citet{pei_closed_2014}.
-Lastly, white Gaussian noise \(\veta\) with power \(\sigma^2\) is added over the channels as \(\vy = \vx_{1\text{:}k} + \veta\), such that the \(j\)th source signal has an \(\mathrm{SNR} = 10 \log_{10} P_j/\sigma^2\) [dB].
-For ML-based methods that use the time-frequency model, the received signal \(\vy\) is STFT-ed with \(B = 32\) frequency bins with a rectangular window and no overlap.
+Lastly, white Gaussian noise \(\veta\) with power \(\sigma^2\) is added such that the \(j\)th source signal has \(\mathrm{SNR} = 10 \log_{10} P_j/\sigma^2\) [dB].
+For ML-based methods that use the time--frequency model, the received signal \(\vy\) is STFT-ed with \(B = 32\) frequency bins with a rectangular window and no overlap.
 Since we only use real-valued signals, a one-sided STFT is applied, resulting in 16 frequency bins after excluding the DC bin.
-The sampling frequency is \(f_{s} = 3\)k Hz, the array is a ULA with 20 sensors, the sensor spacing is 0.5 m, and the propagation speed is \(c = 1500\) m/s.
+The sampling frequency is \(f_{s} = 3\) kHz, the array is a ULA with 20 sensors, the sensor spacing is 0.5 m, and the propagation speed is \(c = 1500\) m/s.